Our site also has specific information about different disabilities as well as supporting your child with additional needs while learning from home.

 Support for parents

-Strengthening Parent Support Program helps families of children with disability and developmental delay get together to share common experiences and concerns.
+Strengthening Parent Support Program helps families of children with disabilities and developmental delays get together to share common experiences and concerns.

 Phone services for parents